midstar/mediaweb/README.md

 MediaWeb is a small self-contained web server software to enable you to access your photos and videos over the Internet in your WEB browser.

-The main design goal of MediaWEB is that no additional dependencies shall be needed, such as a server (Apache, NGINX, IIS etc.) or database (MySQL, sqlite etc.).
+The main design goal of MediaWEB is that no additional dependencies shall be needed, such as a script engine (Java, Python, Perl, Ruby etc.), or server (Apache, NGINX, IIS etc.) or database (MySQL, sqlite etc.).
 The only files required to run MediaWEB are:

 * The mediaweb executable
 * A configuration file, mediaweb.conf